Poh Cheu (KPT Coffee Shop)

 The clearest planning signal is the schedule.
 Poh Cheu (KPT Coffee Shop) is listed as open from 8 AM to 6 PM Tuesday through Saturday, closed on Monday and Sunday.
 That makes it better suited to a daytime visit than to a dinner plan.

-What is verified is narrow but useful: casual dress is appropriate, the venue has 2026 MICHELIN Plate recognition.
-What is not verified here includes exact dishes, prices, seating, reservations, dietary handling, take-out or delivery.
+Casual dress is appropriate, the venue has 2026 MICHELIN Plate recognition.
+For exact dishes, prices, seating, reservations, dietary handling, take-out or delivery, check ahead.
 Plan simply, confirm anything essential before going, do not assume a more formal restaurant experience.

 Where it fits in a Singapore eating day